 If in doubt about whether you need a Service Account or not, please just ignore for now, and you can come back later if you discover functionality is missing from your extension.

 Please note that Service Account functionality appears to be no longer available for free gmail.com accounts – upgrading to a G Suite account is required.

 It will be easiest if you activate your Google Apps extension first before following the steps below – although you can choose to set up a Service Account before those extensions are activated if you want.

-Go to Google Developers Console and return to the project you created when you first configured the Google Apps Login plugin.
+Select the project you created when you first configured the Google Apps Login plugin from the list.

 Go back to WordPress and the Main Settings tab of Settings -> Google Apps Login.

-Save changes, and check for any problems – especially in uploading the JSON file.
-If the JSON file has been accepted, the details of your Service Account should be displayed in the Service Account settings area.
-The information show should include the ‘Service Account Client ID / Name’ – in a yellow box so you can easily copy it to paste in the next step of these instructions.
+Save changes, if the JSON file has been accepted, the details of your Service Account should be displayed in the Service Account settings area.
+The information shown should include the ‘Service Account Client ID / Name’ – in a yellow box.

 Granting rights for your Service Account to access Groups or Drive etc

 Now it time to Grant rights for your Service Account to access Groups or Drive etc.